sap-tutorials/Tutorials/tutorials/datahub-trial-v2-navigation/datahub-trial-v2-navigation.md

 ### You will learn
   - How to find your way around SAP Data Hub, trial edition
   - How to troubleshoot problems
-  - Please note here in this tutorial GCP refers to Google Cloud platform and AWS refers to Amazon Web Services.
+  - Please note here in this tutorial GCP refers to Google Cloud platform, AWS refers to Amazon Web Services and Azure refers to Microsoft Azure.

 ---

 [ACCORDION-BEGIN [Step 1: ](Access UIs via a web browser)] The SAP Data Hub App Launchpad serves as central entry point to all user interfaces of SAP Data Hub.
-To access the SAP Data Hub App Launchpad in AWS or GCP you need go to the chapters 3.3 and 3.4 as described in the [**Getting Started with SAP Data Hub, trial edition**] (https://caldocs.hana.ondemand.com/caldocs/help/Getting_Started_Data_Hub24.pdf) guide.
+To access the SAP Data Hub App Launchpad in AWS,  GCP or Azure you need go to the chapters 3.3 and 3.4 as described in the [**Getting Started with SAP Data Hub, trial edition**] (https://caldocs.hana.ondemand.com/caldocs/help/Getting_Started_Data_Hub24.pdf) guide.

 Enter **DEFAULT** as the **Tenant**, `DATAHUB` as **Username** and the password which you have selected during system setup as **Password** to logon to the Launchpad.
 The system displays the **Application Launchpad** page.